NYTEMODEONLY/grok-code/README.md

 ## ✨ Overview

-**Grok Code** is a revolutionary, terminal-based coding assistant powered by Grok AI from xAI.
+**Grok Code** is a personal, terminal-based coding assistant powered by Grok AI models from xAI.
 It elevates your command line into an intelligent coding environment with **Repository Planning Graph (RPG)** technology - a structured approach to software architecture that ensures modular, well-planned code generation.

 ### 🎯 What Makes Grok Code Special?